 |DSP Blackrock Focus 25 Fund||14.05.2010||3.08%|

-Off the above, the first three were done on Systematic Investment Plan with monthly contributions for at least 24 consecutive months.
+Off the above, the first three were done on Systematic Investment Plan with monthly contributions for at least 24 consecutive months (Ideally you need a much longer duration).
 You will notice that despite, the Sensex hitting 21,000 in December 2007 and correcting big time all the way to 8000 two years back, the funds invested via SIP are still returning a handsome positive figure.
 On the other hand the other funds which I invested also in 2007, returned digit figures the only exception being the HDFC Equity Fund which was like a fluke when it comes to timing.

-The moral of the story is that SIPs for long term always return well.
+The moral of the story is that SIPs for long term always return well while managing your risks.

-The following are some of the major advantages of investing via Systematic Investment Plans.
+The following are some of the major advantages of SIO or investing in mutual funds through Systematic Investment Plans.

 #1 You don’t need to time the market

 One of the key problems of investing in equities (or even mutual funds other than the SIP route) is that unless you time the market, you are in trouble.
-In the case of SIPs you don’t have that issue – Just keep a fixed amount per month (or biweekly) fixed via the SIP route for long term and the rest is taken care of.
-When the market is down you get more units and when the price is high you automatically buy smaller amounts.
+But in the case of SIPs you don’t have that issue – Just keep investing a fixed amount per month (or biweekly) via the SIP route for long term and the rest is taken care of.
+When the market is down you get more units and when the price is high you automatically buy smaller amounts, as explained above.